 Dependent upon the nature of the violation, disciplinary action may be applied to an individual violation.
-In addition, an annual review of accumulated violations may be judged to reflect a pattern of behavior inconsistent with professional conduct and lead to dismissal.
+In addition, students who accumulate multiple violations that reflect a pattern of behavior inconsistent with professional conduct may face dismissal.

 Procedure for Faculty in Responding to Violations of Standards of Professional Conduct in the Student Role